Welcome to AAI

 Temperate conditions are not always what we’re after, of course.
 Winter weather and low temperatures give us great opportunities for cold weather climbing, survival skills, and avalanche training in the California Sierra, Colorado Rockies, Washington Cascades, and Canadian Rockies.
 Those conditions also provide excellent backcountry skiing for our programs in the western U.S. and the French and Swiss Alps.

 If you have only very specific travel dates available, consult our Program Finder to see the variety of venues where we can offer you trips in that time frame.
+We look forward to introducing you to the most classic climbs in North America and the world.

 Leadership in American Guiding & Outdoor Recreation